 Or pick up a book on papercraft such as Papercraft Cornwall (available in store now!) and learn how to make your own cards.

 By booking someone onto a workshop or buying them a voucher for a craft class of their choice, you can truly give the gift of handmade by starting them off on their own creative journey.
 Inspire Makers has a range of workshops available.
-Or, you could buy a gift voucher for a workshop, or item made by one of the 50 creative businesses showcased in the shop.
+Or, you could buy a gift voucher for a workshop, or an item made by one of the 50 creative businesses showcased in the shop.
+Please feel free to get in touch, we would love to hear from you!

 Sign up to the Inspire Makers newsletter for monthly updates on makers, classes and exhibitions.